 Please also check our article “Top 10 Free Software to Assist You in Your Professional Development” to get more ideas about software that can help you throughout your professional career.

 7. Keep Your Body Hydrated.

-As mentioned in the introduction to this article, when it comes to productivity, coffee is not your friend.
+As mentioned in the introduction to this article, everything starts with the body.
+And, coffee is not your friend when it comes to productivity.
 As an acidic beverage, it presses your body to use its own minerals to balance the acidic pH before the digested liquid can be mixed with the blood in your system.
 It literally drains your bones from calcium and other mineral compounds!

 8. Choose Foods With a Low Glycemic Index.